ansh0014/nodey/README.md

   }
 ```
 ### Explanation of it
-- This file have a key named "routes" whose value is an array which cointaines object which defines the routes.
+- This file has a key named "routes" whose value is an array which contains objects that define the routes.

-- Each of the object containes keys like, "path", "method", "target", "description"(optional).
+- Each object contains keys like "path", "method", "target", and "description" (optional).

-- Path refers to the url at which the loadbalancer will listen and redirect the request to.
-Means if the above json file is used then if a request will be received at /node by the load balancer and will send the request to /node of the node cointainer, which means that /node should aready be initialised on node cointainer, and same goes for python.
+- Path refers to the URL at which the loadbalancer will listen and redirect the request.
+For example, if the above JSON file is used, when a request is received at /node by the load balancer, it will forward the request to the /node endpoint of the node container.
+This means that the /node route should already be initialized on the node container, and the same applies for Python.

-- Method being the http method, target being the final destination of the request and description is for increasing human readibility, **and its ignored by the load balancer.**
+- Method refers to the HTTP method, target is the final destination of the request (either "node" or "python"), and description is for improving human readability, **and is ignored by the load balancer.**

 ---
- The load balancer will initialize its proxy routes according to this JSON file, **without checking if the routes are available on the node and python runtime.** So for minimizing errors, routes in routes.json must be added once the routes are properly handled on individual runtime.
+The load balancer will initialize its proxy routes according to this JSON file, **without checking if the routes are available on the node and python runtimes.** To minimize errors, routes in routes.json should be added only after the routes are properly handled on individual runtimes.

 ## 2. Environment Variables
 In the root of the project there is an ```.env```
 ### Example ```.env```